 How Airlines Are Responding

 Air India has suspended direct flights to and from the UAE, Saudi Arabia, Israel, and Qatar.
-For flights to Europe and North America that would normally overfly Iran or Iraq, Air India is rerouting via southern Saudi Arabia, Oman, Egypt, and — in some cases — making technical fuel stops at Rome.
+For flights to Europe and North America that would normally overfly Iran or Iraq, Air India is rerouting via southern Saudi Arabia, Oman, and Egypt, and in some cases making technical fuel stops at Rome.
 These rerouted flights are adding between 30 minutes and four hours of additional journey time.

 IndiGo has cancelled hundreds of flights to Middle Eastern destinations and suspended operations on affected routes pending further review.